 - fuboTV – seven days

-- Sling TV – no permanent one offered, but often has one for three days
+- Sling TV – no permanent one offered

 - Vidgo – none offered